kanwren/nixfiles/README.md

   and more
 - `time`: Time and timezone settings
 - `users`: User and group configurations
-- `utils`: Defines various utility functions into `config.lib.utils`
+- `utils`: Defines various utility functions
 - `virtualisation`: Manage virutalization services like Docker and VirtualBox

 Additionally, other directories don't contain configuration, but Nix-related